Another co-worker in the Montreal Mother trade, learning and teaching code!

 For the past year, I have been increasingly convinced that every kid should learn to code.
-Since I have daughters and I work at an all-girls' school, my interest tends to lean toward getting girls interested in programming, but I guess boys can still learn too (before you get your knickers in a knot- I was kidding!
+Since I have daughters and I work at an all-girls’ school, my interest tends to lean toward getting girls interested in programming, but I guess boys can still learn too (before you get your knickers in a knot- I was kidding!
 Of course, boys should learn too.
+But not frogs.
+They would have to invent a flipper friendly keyboard).

 Anyone know how to get this to Miley Cyrus?